nandini123673/myfirstrepository/gitcommands/README.md

-Created a GitHub Repository. "myfirstrepository" Initialized a local git repository using "git init" created restore.txt file using touch restore.txt. add content to restore.txt using vi.restore.txt. git add command and git commit commands used to add and commit git add restore.txt and git commit -m "" pushed the repository to git hub using git push. using git restore --staged  command to unstage or to undo the content in a file
+Created a GitHub Repository. "myfirstrepository" Initialized a local git repository using "git init" created restore.txt file using touch restore.txt. add content to restore.txt using vi.restore.txt.to check git status it is modified give a command  git restore restore.txt the content is undo add content a file then move to staging area before commit we use git restore --staged restore.txt the stage is moved to working area from staging area git add command and git commit commands used to add and commit git add restore.txt and git commit -m "" pushed the repository to git hub using git push.

 vi restore.txt
 add content
+git restore restore.txt (content remove from working dairectory)

+vi restore.txt
+add content
 git add restore.txt
-git commit -m "this is my first commit" git restore --staged restore.txt (content undo in gitbash or unstaged) git status content undo git add restore.txt git commit -m "this commit changes" git push (content undo in repository)
+git restore --staged restore.txt(changes to workkkking area from staging area) git status git add restore.txt git commit -m "this commit changes" git push

 ## git log : it is used to display the commit history of a git repository.
 It shows all the commits made in the repository.